mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 First, we will write a parser that can parse entire program in this language as a list of ASTs representing equations.
-Then we will make it failure-tolerant in a way, so when it cannot parse particular equation, it does not stop, but continues its work until all input is analyzed.
+Then we will make it failure-tolerant in a way, so when it cannot parse a particular equation, it does not stop, but continues its work until all input is analyzed.

 ## Parser without recovery

-The parser is very easy to write.
+The first version of the parser is very easy to write.
 We will need the following imports:

 ```haskell
 {-# LANGUAGE FlexibleContexts #-}